pabloelt/pabloelt.github.io/content/project/project4/index.md

 ### 3.1 Company requirements
 {style="color: #BBDEFC; font-weight: normal"}

  The goal in this first and fundamental step is to determine the requirements and the scope of the project.
 To achieve this, some meetings are organized with the management team of the hotel group to understand their expectations, the business problematics they face, the KPIs they want to measure, the desired time frames, and other relevant details for the good performance of the company.
-A summary of the questions posed to the management team and their feedback are presented bellow.
+A summary of the questions posed to the management team and its feedback are presented bellow.

 <text style='color: #BBDEFC; font-weight: normal;'>What business objectives do you want to achieve by developing this dashboard?</text>

 * To have a single report containing the main data necessary for hotel management.
 * To view current data as well as trends over the last few months.
-* To ensure the entire management team uses the same data and shares the same metrics.
+* To ensure that the entire management team uses the same data and shares the same metrics.

 <text style='color: #BBDEFC; font-weight: normal;'>What data specifically would you like to visualize?</text>

 * Turnover
 * Number of reservations
 * Occupancy rate
+* ADR (Average Daily Rate)
 * RevPAR (Revenue per Available Room)
-* ADR (Average Daily Rate)
 * Cancellation rate

-<text style='color: #BBDEFC; font-weight: normal;'>Through which dimensions would you like to see such metrics?</text>
+<text style='color: #BBDEFC; font-weight: normal;'>Through which dimensions would you like to see these metrics?</text>

 * All of the above metrics with the ability to select specific dates for data consultation.
-* Evolution of the occupancy rate for the last 6 months and its seasonality.
+* Evolution of the occupancy rate for the last 6 months.
-* Bookings categorized by the customer’s country.
+* Turnover and number of reservations categorized by the customer’s country and how all the metrics are affected by country selection.

 <text style='color: #BBDEFC; font-weight: normal;'>What time frame do you need to visualize for the information?</text>